All ascents exponential from valued constraint graphs of pathwidth three: Introduction

-where $\mathcal{S} \subseteq 2^{[d]}$ is a set of \emph{scopes} and $C: \mathcal{S} \rightarrow \mathbb{Z}$ is a \emph{constraint weight function}.
-The pair $\mathcal{C} = (\mathcal{S},C)$ is the instance of a \emph{valued constraint satisfaction problem (VCSP)} that represents $f$~\cite{repCP}.
-We will often overload the notation of a VCSP-instance $\mathcal{C}$ to also double as the represented pseudo-Boolean function with $\mathcal{C}(x) = f(x)$.
-For a general pseudo-Boolean function, the corresponding $\mathcal{S}$ will be exponentially large in $d$.
-So if we want $d$ to be the `size' parameter for our complexity measures then it makes sense to restrict to subclasses of pseudo-Boolean functions that are implemented by sets $\mathcal{S}$ that contain only a polynomial number of scopes.
+\end{proof} For a general pseudo-Boolean function, the corresponding $\mathcal{S}$ will be exponentially large in $|V|$.
+So if we want the number of variables ($|V|$) to be the `size' parameter for our complexity measures then it makes sense to restrict to subclasses of pseudo-Boolean functions that are implemented by sets $\mathcal{S}$ that contain only a polynomial number of scopes.
 This can be done by, for example, limiting the \emph{arity} of scopes to at most a constant $k$ (i.e., $|S| \leq k$ for $S \in \mathcal{S}$).
 We will be especially interested in pseudo-Boolean functions that are affine (i.e., at most unary scopes: $|S| \leq 1$), quadratic (i.e., at most binary scopes: $|S| \leq 2$), and cubic (i.e., at most ternary scopes: $|S| \leq 3$).
-We will define the \emph{constraint graph} of $f$ as the hypergraph with vertexes $[d]$ and hyper-edges given by $\mathcal{S}$.
-Often, we will label the hyper-edge $S$ by the weight $C(S)$ of the constraint with corresponding scope.
+We will define the \emph{(valued) constraint graph} of $f$ as the hypergraph with vertexes $V$, hyper-edges given by $\mathcal{S}$ with $W(S) \neq 0$, and labeled by the weight $W(S)$ of the constraint with corresponding scope.
 For example: